 Should I look for a Vanuatu real estate agent?

-Yes, we recommend you to use a local real estate agency.
-A real estate team based in Port Vila or other premium locations in Vanuatu will have up-to-date local knowledge of the market, including the best Vanuatu houses for sale, recently sold properties, and will be able to compare listings to ensure you will have access to be best opportunities.
-Don’t underestimate the difference a real estate team can make, whether you are looking for residential property, or a vacant land area to build your own beautiful property.
+Yes, we recommend you use a local real estate agency.
+A real estate team based in Port Vila or other premium locations in Vanuatu will have up-to-date local knowledge of the market, access to current listings – including the best Vanuatu houses for sale and recently sold listings – and will be able to compare listings to ensure you will have access to be best opportunities.
+Don’t underestimate the difference a real estate team can make, whether you are looking for residential property or a vacant land area to build your own beautiful property.